HakMengHong/Friendship_School-project/README.md

    ```
 3. **Open [http://localhost:3000](http://localhost:3000) in your browser.**

+---

 ## Usage Notes

 - **Theme Toggle:**
-  - Use the sun/moon button in the top bar to switch between light and dark mode instantly.
+  Use the sun/moon button in the top bar to switch between light and dark mode instantly.
 - **Modern Forms:**
-  - All forms and modals are styled for both light and dark mode.
+  All forms and modals are styled for both light and dark mode.
 - **No hardcoded colors:**
-  - All UI elements use theme-aware Tailwind classes and CSS variables.
+  All UI elements use theme-aware Tailwind classes and CSS variables.
-- **Language:**
-  - The UI and labels are in Khmer for local usability.

-## Deployment

-Your project is live at:

 ---

-## What We Have
+## Contributing

-- Student info, registration, and list pages
-- Gradebook, add score, and score report pages
-- Absence daily, report, and summary pages
-- Schedule, subjects, and dashboard
-- Modern sidebar and top bar navigation
-- Theme toggle (light/dark)
-- All forms, tables, and modals are dark mode compatible
-- Khmer font and language support
+- Please open issues or pull requests for bugs, improvements, or new features.
+- When backend/API is added, see the `/prisma` and `/app/api/` folders for schema and endpoint documentation.

 ---

-**Made with ❤️ by hakmenghong**
+## License

+MIT